 - School uniform and Games kit is defined by the Uniform List. - Uniform must be clean, neat, tidy and worn properly. - Summer Dress will be announced by the Head Master in the Summer Term: students can choose (i) to continue to wear full school uniform; (ii) wear no blazer, shirt without a tie and sleeves rolled up above the elbow or (iii) no blazer, shirt with tie and sleeves rolled down. - Socks should be grey, navy or black. - Shoes should be flat, black, plain and polishable leather.
 Patent leather, suede, canvas or trainer style shoes are not acceptable. - Suits are allowed for 6th form.
-Skirts should be lined and part of a two piece suit set and not more than a smart phone's width above the knee.
+Skirts should be lined and part of a two piece suit set and not more than 10 cm above the knee.
+Trouser suits are also acceptable.